Power Variability: Variable

 Essentially, they're different scopes at heart.
 The Mark 5HD series features 35 mm tubes, 5:1 zoom ratio, and a throw lever; non-locking fast-focus eyepiece, M5C3 ZeroLock adjustments, and 6061-T6 aircraft quality aluminum construction.

-The Mark 6 series is still more expensive, has 6:1 zoom ratio, and a locking fast-focus eyepiece; blackened lens edges, 34 mm tube, and an M5C2 elevation adjustment dial.
+The Mark 6 series price is more expensive, has 6:1 zoom ratio, and a locking fast-focus eyepiece; blackened lens edges, 34 mm tube, and an M5C2 elevation adjustment dial.

 - High-quality glass and coatings for bright and clear image quality in low light